Edgar-Donk/tkinter.ttk.style/README.md

 creates antialiased lines as required, so vertical and horizontal lines can be left aliased, the antialiased lines create pixels similar to those that occurred when the diagonal image was enlarged and reduced with a resampling filter.
 Unfortunately the colours are much the same as before, so the effect of antialiasing is lost.
-The next problem occurred when trying to antialias an arrow, the lines did not follow the original scheme and the arrow tip increased from one pixel to two pixels wide.
+The next problem occurred when trying to antialias an arrow, the lines did not follow the original scheme and the arrow tip increased from one pixel to two pixels wide creating a noticeably worse looking arrow.

-Using cv2 (cv3) the antialias pixels were more intense in colour but the antialiased line was foreshortened - in fact small lines of 3 or 4 pixels disappeared altogether.
+Using cv2 (cv3) the antialias pixels were more intense in colour but the antialiased line was foreshortened - in fact small lines of 3 or 4 pixels disappeared altogether, which is the critical size we wish to use.

 We could implement the Xialon Wu antialiasing algorithm, but unfortunately at 45 and its multiples it no longer works.
-All this means it is probably best to implement one's own antialiasing.
+All this means it is probably best to rethink our antialiasing method.

-We are using two different antialiasing methods, the first is for 45 degrees the second is used in making arrows.
 It was found that the corners could be antialiased by drawing the image at a larger size, say nine times as large, then we reduce the image size while applying a resampling filter.
 The colour has been intensified by leaching some colour from the borders but mainly because we are compressing arcs into a pixel or two.
 Unfortunately the arrow has no such aids.
 If you look at the lines image above, notice the two right hand lines, the green one was drawn ascending the red one descending - see how the line follows a slightly different path.
 We can